-Why is the liver susceptible to injury by chemicals?
+Why is the liver affected by chemicals?

 The liver is susceptible to injury by chemicals because it plays a fundamental role in chemical metabolism.
 The liver has the unique job of processing almost all chemicals and drugs that enter the blood stream and removing the chemicals that are difficult for the kidneys to excrete.
 The liver turns these chemicals into products that can be eliminated from the body through bile or urine.
-However, during this chemical process in the liver, unstable highly toxic products are sometimes produced; these highly toxic products can attack and injure the liver.
+However, during this chemical process in the liver, unstable highly toxic bi-products are sometimes produced; these highly toxic bi-products can attack and injure the liver.

 Regular alcohol consumption will likely enhance the chance of drug toxicity especially in the case of acetaminophen.
 Therefore, alcohol should not be consumed when using medications.

 Clinically, toxic hepatitis can resemble any form of acute or chronic liver disease, such as viral hepatitis or bile-duct obstruction.
-Symptoms such as nausea, vomiting, fever, jaundice as well as liver blood tests and liver biopsy findings are often identical to viral hepatitis.
+Symptoms such as nausea, vomiting, fever, jaundice as well as abnormal liver blood tests and liver biopsy findings are often identical to viral hepatitis.
 On the other hand, symptoms like fever, abdominal pain and jaundice can mimic other liver conditions, such as stones blocking the bile ducts.

 At present there is no clear test to prove the diagnosis.
 Therefore, the diagnosis is made based on a thorough assessment of a patient.
-First, the doctor must pay close attention to all drugs used (prescribed or over the counter ones including herbal remedies), as well as the environmental and occupational exposures to chemicals of each individual with liver disease.
+First, the doctor must pay close attention to all drugs used (prescribed or over the counter ones including vitamins and herbal remedies), as well as the environmental and occupational exposures to chemicals of each individual with liver disease.

 The doctor must also consider the time of exposure.
 Some forms of chemical liver injury will occur within days to weeks of the exposure; however, sometimes it takes many months of regular ingestion of a drug before liver injury becomes apparent.